corona-school/backend/common/chat/README.md

 On the other hand, for group chats, we generate random UUIDv4 Conversation IDs.
 UUIDv4 ensures that the generated IDs are globally unique and suitable for identifying group chat sessions.
 The group chat Conversation ID is always associated with a specific subcourse in our database.

-## Ways to create a new chat

--   group chat for subcourses
--   one-on-one chat
-    -   from match
-    -   as prospect
-    -   as participant
-    -   as instructor
-    -   from contact list

 ## 🔁 Chat Deactivation and Reactivation

 The chats are only deacticated rather than deleting chats permanently.
 Chats are deactivated to allow for reactivation at a later stage if needed.
-We implement an automated process to deactivate chats using a cron job called `flagInactiveConversationsAsReadonly`.
+An automated process was implemented to deactivate chats using a cron job called `flagInactiveConversationsAsReadonly`.
 The deactivation occurs after 30 days when there is no longer a valid reason for the chat to remain active.
+The 30-day period for deactivation allows participants to continue using the chat for the initial 30 days after its last relevant activity.
+Once deactivated, the chat becomes readonly for all participants, preventing any further modifications or interactions.
 The reasons for chat deactivation include:

 -   **Match Dissolution**: If a match between chat participants was dissolved more than 30 days ago, the chat is no longer considered relevant and is deactivated.
 -   **Subcourse Completion**: If the associated subcourse for the chat has ended more than 30 days ago, the chat serves no further purpose and is deactivated.

-The 30-day period for deactivation allows participants to continue using the chat for the initial 30 days after its last relevant activity.
-Once deactivated, the chat becomes readonly for all participants, preventing any further modifications or interactions.

 ### Reactivation of Chats